red-gate/XmlDoc2CmdletDoc/README.md

 ## Parameter description

-The description for a cmdlet parameter is defined using \<para\> elements in the XML doc comment for the parameter's field or property.
-Tag the relevant \<para\> elements with a *type="description"* attribute.
+The description for a cmdlet parameter is defined using `<para>` elements in the XML doc comment for the parameter's field or property.
+Tag the `<para>` elements with a `type="description"` attribute.

 ```c#
 [Cmdlet("Test", "MyExample")]